edgefarm/kubeedge/docs/proposals/pki-vault.md

     * Allow creation of X.509 client certificates to secure the communication with the cloud hub.
 The certificates must be signed with a ca certificate that allows the cloud hub to validate the client certificate
     * Allow renewal of the client certificate

-The security system of Vault allows it, to define in fine granularity, which client may invoke which operation.
-For example, it can be defined that a client may retrieve a newly generated client certificate, however, the X.500 common name and additional attributes of the certificate are predefined.
+The security system of Vault allows it to define in fine granularity, which client may invoke which operation.
+For example, it can be defined that a client may retrieve a newly generated client certificate, however, the X.500 common name and additional attributes, e.g. the TTL, of the certificate are fixed to predefined values.

 # Use Cases
 ## Cloud Hub